• Skip to primary navigation

 Some of these deaths could have been prevented if not for medical mistakes or failure to monitor after childbirth.

-Failure to Monitor Infants in NICU
+Failure to Monitor Infants in the NICU

 After birth, infants with medical issues may be taken to a hospital’s neonatal intensive-care unit (NICU).
 If the hospital where the baby was born doesn’t have a NICU center, the baby could be transferred to another medical center.